A gene is an inheritance unit of us while the allele is an alternative form of it.

 Wild type allele vs mutant allele:

-A phenotype related to the allele which is present normally in the entire population is called a wild type allele while the new allele or harmful allele which creates entirely new variation in the population is called a mutant allele.
+A phenotype related to the allele which is present normally in the entire population is called a wild type allele while the new allele or harmful allele which creates an entirely new variation in the population is called a mutant allele.

 Now this is very interesting, for some the wild type allele might be mutant allele or for some, the mutant allele is wild type.